 Like any good or bad habit, it usually takes about 30 days for it to sink in.
-Being thankful and discovering the blessings isn’t a terrible habit to develop.
+30 days kinda tricks your mind into forming a new habit because one month doesn’t seem so long.
+And when the time is up, you’ll be closer to making a permanent change.
+Besides, being thankful and discovering the blessings isn’t a terrible habit to develop.
+Right?

 On days, where my daughter starts a streak of complaining, we usually stop and ask her to tell us 5 things that she’s thankful for.
 But, it’s easy for us to do the same thing when we run into challenges.
 Haven’t you run into a few friends that constantly unload all the things that are going wrong in their lives?
 Yes, I’ve run into them too.
 I have to bite my tongue to avoid asking them the same question I ask my 9-year-old.
 Maybe you can print out a sheet for them too!

 Sometimes it’s not easy to find new things to be grateful for, especially when you’re just starting a gratitude habit.
 Gratitude prompts are super helpful when you just can’t think of what to write about.
 It is so easy to get caught up in the negativity of the world and we naturally tend to be more negative when that happens.
 So gratitude is a wonderful thing to add to our daily habits.